Beth Mitchell, Interim Associate Vice President for Communications and External Relations

-Mary S. Oleniczak, executive director, Event Management and Facilities Rental, oversees all internal FIT events and external rental events, advising and guiding staff and clients in order to ensure successful events.
+Mary S. Oleniczak, executive director, Events Management and Facilities Rental, oversees all internal FIT events and external rental events, advising and guiding staff and clients in order to ensure successful events.
 She coordinates with all FIT support departments and event contractors to provide resources for events.
 Mary has 28 years’ experience in event management and production as well as facilities management.
 Her extensive experience, expertise, professionalism, and attention to detail are key assets to managing events.
 In addition, she is involved with various special projects, renovations, and construction projects on campus in a support or consulting role.
 Mary holds a BA in business from Michigan State University.

 Nikos Post, External Events Manager

-Nikos Post, external events manager in the Office of Event Management and Facilities Rental, is responsible for the rental of FIT facilities to external clients.
+Nikos Post, external events manager in the Office of Events Management and Facilities Rental, is responsible for the rental of FIT facilities to external clients.
 He helps to ensure successful events by determining clients’ goals and relaying their requirements to support departments to ensure that their needs are met.
 He creates contracts and invoices for clients, collects payments and legal documents required by the college, and ensures compliance with college policies and procedures.
 He also provides support to the FIT community for use of the college’s space scheduling system, 25Live/R25.

 Dasia Davis-Vido, Internal Events Manager

-Beth Mitchell, Executive Director of Media and Public Relations
+Media Relations and Public Relations

-Ivana Cepeda, Media Relations Assistant
+Ivana Cepeda, Media Relations Specialist

 Ivana Cepeda, media relations assistant, creates media relations strategies for FIT and The Museum at FIT initiatives.
 She works with the digital teams to promote media placements on FIT’s social media channels.
 Additionally, she handles research projects for media relations and coordinates media interviews for members of the FIT community.
 Ivana holds a BS in Advertising and Marketing Communications from FIT.

-Steven Bibb, Administrative Assistant
+Steven Bibb, Press Associate